 In cases when you or someone in your family is suffering from muscle aches, painful joints, poor circulation, strains and sprains, I highly recommend that you use spruce oil topically with a milder carrier oil.
 Combining spruce oil with helichrysum oil, which is known for its toning properties, is suggested to help soothe injuries to the muscles, ligaments and tendons while speeding up healing and preventing the formation of unsightly scars.
 7

 Is Spruce Oil Safe?

-On the other hand, if you're pregnant or a nursing mother, I advise you not use spruce oil, or any other essential oil for that matter, without your physician's recommendation, to avoid any complications.
-This caveat goes the same if you have any medical condition and are currently taking prescription medication.
+On the other hand, if you're pregnant or a nursing mother, I advise you not to use spruce oil — or any other essential oil for that matter — without your physician's recommendation, to avoid any complications.
+This caveat is the same if you have any medical condition and are currently taking prescription medication.

 Side Effects of Spruce Oil

 Apart from the possibility of skin irritation or skin sensitizing, spruce oil currently has no known side effects.
 Nevertheless, always err on the side of caution.
 Consult a natural holistic practitioner or an aromatherapy specialist before incorporating any herbal oil into your supplement or treatment regimen.